Stockton Institute for Lifelong Learning

 Professor Rick Mulvihill is a Tenured Instructor of Criminal Justice at Stockton University.
 He spent twenty-six years in local policing, including 13 years as chief.
 He was then appointed the Director of Public Safety for Atlantic County.
 Finally serving as a research director for the U.S. Department of Justice.
 He is a graduate of the New Jersey State Police Academy and the FBI National Academy.
 He holds both an B.A. and M.Sc .in Criminal Justice.

 Click on the event title to register.
 Tuition for each four-session SILL course is $45.
-Courses are FREE for residents 60 years old or older, who live in Atlantic County.
+Courses are FREE for residents age 60+ who live in Atlantic County.

 SILL: (Re)Reading Mark Twain's Huckleberry Finn though Percival Everett's James